 What is also interesting is that stress can sometimes impact digestion.
 It is important to be relaxed at meal time.
 We need to take our time when we eat.
 Try not to be in a rush.
 This may increase digestion which will support the body as a whole.
 It is a well-known fact that in our digestive tract resides 70% of our immune system.
 It is vital that we maintain a healthy digestive system so that our bodies will operate optimally, especially our immune system.

 Dietary Supplements may also play a role in supporting the body and healthy immune function.
 One of the more important tools can be a probiotic.
 The reason for this is that, as I just mentioned, 70% of your immune system resides in the gut.
-Probiotics help to support digestive health and help maintain microbial balance in the digestive system.
-These important beneficial probiotic bacteria aim their focus on supporting balance.
+Probiotics, like Trim Synergy Probiotic, Women’s Probiotic, and Daily Care Probiotic, help to support digestive health and help maintain microbial balance in the digestive system.

 Probulin was founded on the principle of using probiotics to support digestive health and immune function.
 We did this primarily by formulating supplements with important documented strains of probiotic bacteria deployed using a scientifically studied delivery system called MAKTrek 3-D Probiotic Delivery System.
 This system was designed to make sure that you have better survival of the supplemental probiotic bacteria that you take.
 If the bacteria survive better, they can do more to support your health.